For He rescued us from the domain of darkness and transferred us to the kingdom of His beloved Son. – Colossians 1:13

 Colossians 1:13 For He rescued us from the domain of darkness and transferred us to the kingdom of His beloved Son.

 The term translated darkness is skotos in Greek.
 Simply speaking, darkness is the absence of light.
-But darkness also a realm of existence dominated by evil, sinfulness, and ignorance of the Father and His ways.
+But darkness is also a realm of existence dominated by evil, sinfulness, and ignorance of God and His ways.
 Darkness is the enemy’s territory.
 The Father has granted the devil and his demons limited authority over darkness.

 Matthew 24:30 Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.

 Many of you receive a copy of the Reflection in your email.